typpo/quickchart-docs/documentation/apis/apex-charts-image-rendering.md

 - **config**: Apex Charts configuration in Javascript or JSON format (required)
 - **width**: Image width in pixels.
 Defaults to 800.
 - **height**: Image height in pixels.
-If not specified, will default to golden ratio (roughly 16:10 aspect ratio)
+If not specified, will default to golden ratio (roughly 16:10 aspect ratio).
+- **apexChartsVersion**: Which version of the Apex Charts library to use.
+If not specified, will default to the latest version.

 ## Example